graearea/graearea.github.io/big-col-flashy-lights.md

 ![back-cowl](img/back-cowl.jpg) and he wanted them to fit his car properly. so here is the solution.

 ## How much?
-* The cowls on their own are £80 including bolts and washers needed to fit them.
-* lamp units from Bowers are about £75 delivered in the UK if you want to crimp the cables yourself. if you're outside the UK the units are available and I'd rather not try to export them as you can get them easier locally.
-* I can supply the lot with the econoseal connectors fitted for £180 delivered which are drop-in replacements for the caterham clusters.
+* I can supply the cowls & led lamps with the econoseal connectors fitted for £180 delivered which are drop-in replacements for the caterham clusters.
+* if you're outside of the UK I can help you find the LED lamps locally and just send you the cowls and fittings for £80

 ## What are they like size-wise?
 They're about the same size as the caterham caravan lights.
 Here they are compared to the £520 version (which as slightly smaller). they're big enough to cover the holes from the original caravan lights